 Operation Hermes is the dramatic sequel to the satirical novel War Under the Mango Tree.
 An economic crisis and rioting in the streets threaten to topple the government of the longtime American ally.
 Amid the turmoil, the country’s aging autocrat looks to Beijing for support, raising fears in Washington of a new superpower rivalry emerging in Africa.

-With the country’s future hanging in the balance, spies, diplomats, and soldiers race against time and each other to get their own candidate into power.
+A mysterious assassination attempt sends rivals scrambling for advantage, each hoping to occupy the executive mansion.
+With the country’s future hanging in the balance, American spies, diplomats, and soldiers race against time and each other to get their candidate into power.

 At a remote military camp in Africa, a small detachment of American soldiers and their local allies wage a high-tech manhunt to neutralize the notorious warlord Daniel Odoki and defeat his rebel army.
 As the quixotic campaign unfolds, a cast of glory-seeking generals, rapacious mercenaries and corrupt government officials are determined to finish off Odoki, though each for different reasons.